Innovation unveiled – Part I

 The Science behind the study

-Although most classical text mining platforms work with a user-defined thesaurus, CRAiN applies unsupervised methods.
-Without predefined terminology, CRAiN identifies and groups discussed topics according to importance and similarity.
+Although most classical text mining platforms work with a user-defined thesaurus, Mynd applies unsupervised methods.
+Without predefined terminology, Mynd identifies and groups discussed topics according to importance and similarity.
 This model is called an

 A layered hierarchy in the topic model allows exploring the content from a helicopter view to highly detailed insights.
 The visual outcome of the “helicopter view level” is a dynamic field map, providing a clear picture of large topics (bubbles), trends (arrows), and underlying associations (proximity and connections).